raleel/cfi-srd-pt/0003_Classes.md

 The mage knows the following Abilities at Rank 1.
 In addition, during character creation, you may choose one Rank 1 Ability for free assuming you meet its requirements.

 - **Spellcaster:** While mages are very weak at the beginning of their careers, at the other end of the spectrum, they can cast the most spectacular and powerful of spells, able to burn armies, and collapse castles with impunity.
-All Arcane spells require precise gestures and movements (the spell's somatic component) during casting, which are hindered by the wearing of armor.
+All Arcane spells require precise gestures and Movimentos (the spell's somatic component) during casting, which are hindered by the wearing of armor.
 See the [Casting in Armor](0009_Magic.md?id=casting-in-armor) section for specific information.
 The number of spells of their current Rank a mage may have in memory is found on the [Mage Rank Table](0003_Classes.md?id=mage-rank-table), above, under Spells in Memory.
 - **Starting Spells:** Cantrips are the first magical abilities taught to an apprentice mage and are fully defined in the [Spells](0010_Spells.md) chapter.
 A mage begins with knowledge of the Rank 0 cantrip Read Magic, as well as two cantrips (Rank 0) for every 1/10th Arcane Knowledge (skill x 0.1).
 If the mage qualifies as Rank 1, they also know one Rank 1 spell for every 1/10th Arcane Knowledge.
 The number of spells the mage may have prepared at each Rank is found above on the [Mage Rank Table](0003_Classes.md?id=mage-rank-table) under Spells in Memory.
 See the [Mage Spell List](0003_Classes.md?id=mage-spell-list) below and the section on [Memorizing Spells](0009_Magic.md?id=memorizing-spells).

 #### Ranked Abilities